An Introduction to Smart Heating Control

 * source: Eurostat 2016

-There are a lot of claims about energy savings from installing smart thermostats.
+There are a lot of claims from different manufacturers about the amount energy savings from installing smart thermostats.

 Nest has the most installs and they have aggregated data from all the Nest thermostats installed by country and have come up with different estimates based on 2 scenarios: